jgillich/chimera/README.md

 # Chimera [![Build Status](https://travis-ci.org/jgillich/chimera.svg)](https://travis-ci.org/jgillich/chimera)

 Chimera allows you to run your tests on multiple Linux distributions.
-It is designed to work with any testing library and any CI platform that supports Docker.
+It is designed to work with any language, testing library and any CI platform that supports Docker.

 ## Getting Started